-- ☑ No fee required - o Fee computed on table below per Exchange Act Rules 14a-6(i) (4) and 0-11. - 1.
-Title of each class of securities to which transaction applies: - 2.
-Aggregate number of securities to which transaction applies: - 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4.
-Proposed maximum aggregate value of transaction: - 5.
-Total fee paid: - o Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1.
-Amount previously paid: - 2.
-Form, Schedule or Registration Statement No.: - 3.
-Filing Party: - 4.
+. y yiiici to it ming if the Contest the appropriate box).
+No fee required Fee computed on table below per Exchange Act Rules 14a-6(i) (4) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: Fee paid previously with preliminary materials.

 Date Filed:

+- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - Amount previously paid: Form, Schedule or Registration Statement No.: Filing Party: